-The Dark History of the Reincarnated Villainess – Episode 1
+The Villainess Is Adored by the Prince of the Neighbor Kingdom – Episode 1

 Transporting a woman into her own middle-school fanfic makes for a great affectionate parody of isekai stories for teenage girls.